« Page Back

 Professional Defense Group

 Ms. Rothman practices in the Litigation Section.
 Her experience includes favorable results in civil trials, administrative proceedings, arbitrations, appeals and negotiated resolutions.
 She has participated in approximately 100 trials to verdict, two-thirds of which she has handled as first chair trial attorney.
 She has handled appeals and has successfully represented clients before the Texas Supreme Court and the United States Court of Appeals for the Fifth Circuit.
 A number of her cases have been reported in the federal and state court reporters or constitute “industry firsts."
-She provides risk management and strategic counseling to a variety of business organizations ranging from mid-sized to Fortune 500 businesses.
+She provides risk management and strategic counseling to a variety of organizations ranging from mid-sized to Fortune 500 businesses.
 Ms. Rothman serves as the Managing Director of the Firm’s Houston office and as a member of the Firm’s Executive Committee.
 She also leads the Firm’s Railroad practice.

 Scope of Practice:

-Railroad litigation (tort and commercial); complex commercial litigation; real estate litigation; insurance (complex coverage, reinsurance and fronting, defense, recovery and bankruptcy); professional liability; energy litigation; complex multiparty industrial injury and death, catastrophic losses (drilling, transmission, production, factories, refineries, plant and batch production); trucking liability and related administrative proceedings; product liability (heavy equipment); risk management and strategic counseling.
+Railroad litigation (tort and commercial); complex commercial litigation; eminent domain and other real estate litigation; insurance (complex coverage, reinsurance , defense, recovery); professional liability; energy litigation; complex multiparty industrial injury and death, catastrophic losses (drilling, transmission, production, factories, refineries, plant and batch production); trucking liability and related administrative proceedings; product liability (heavy equipment); risk management and strategic counseling.

 National Association of Railroad Trial Counsel, 2015 Trial College, Faculty.
 Ms. Rothman was selected by the Houston Bar Association to be featured in "A Profile in Professionalism" published in in The Houston Lawyer, April 2014.
 Martindale Hubbell, AV Rated.
 Bar Registry of Preeminent Lawyers (2002).
 Recognized as one of “Houston’s Best Lawyers,” H Texas Magazine (2005 and 2006).
 Texas Association of Defense Counsel Trial Academy, Faculty Member (2007).
 Texas Bar Foundation, Fellow (2011-Present).
 National Association of Railroad Trial Counsel (2007 – Present).